 My pottery story…

-I graduated in 2003 from Katherine Gibbs in NYC with a degree in Visual Communications-Graphic Design.
-After graduation I went back home to the South Coast of Massachusetts and worked at Salt Marsh Pottery, learning about kilns and painting bisqueware.
-While visiting my aunt in Stowe, Vermont that Thanksgiving, I knew I found my next adventure.
-I moved to Vermont in January 2004 and began my graphic design career.
+In 2003 I graduated from Katherine Gibbs in NYC with a degree in Visual Communications-Graphic Design and moved back home to the South Coast of Massachusetts.
+I started working at Salt Marsh Pottery, learning about kilns and painting bisqueware.
+While visiting my aunt in Stowe, Vermont that Thanksgiving, I knew I found my next adventure and moved to Stowe in January 2004 and began my graphic design career.

 After 2 decades of designing and creating on the computer I was yearning for a creative outlet away from the screen.
-I took my first official wheel class at Muddy Creek Pottery with Heather Stearns in 2022, which led me to handbuilding and surface design.
-Wanting to dive deeper into all things clay, I found my way to River Arts in Morrisville, Vermont and became the Clay Technician for a time.
+I took my first official wheel class at Muddy Creek Pottery with Heather Stearns in early 2022, which led me to handbuilding and surface design.
+I fell in love with building functional & sculptural pottery without the use of a wheel.
+Wanting to dive deeper into all things clay, I found my way to River Arts Community Center in Morrisville, Vermont and became the Clay Technician for a time.
 There my love for ceramics grew while mixing reclaim, making glazes, loading and unloading kilns, and chatting about all things ceramics with fellow studio members & students every day.

-Clay allows me to explore, learn and create everyday drawing on all three, all at once.
-And that’s where you’ll find me - in my home studio located in Wolcott, Vermont - diving deeper and deeper into clay.
+Clay allows me to explore, learn and create by drawing on math, nature and art, all at once.
+And that’s where you’ll find me - in my home studio located in Wolcott, Vermont - diving deeper and deeper into all three.

 Lindsay H. Thurston, Co-Owner/Designer/Potter